Patika-Fimple-React-Bootcamp/week-3-beyza-armagan/README.md

-# Week-3
+# Shop
-- An e-commerce website where you can delete and edit products.
+- An e-commerce website that allows you to delete and edit products.
+- A toast notification will appear on the screen when a product is edited.
-- Details of the products can be seen when clicked button is clicked.
+- Details of the products can be viewed by clicking the button.

 ![Example Image](./src/assets/p1.PNG)